AchintyaAshok/Socialite/README.md

 	- {server_root}/api/events/:id  -- search for an event by providing its id number
 	- {server_root}/api/events/search/:search_string -- search for an event using some keywords

-	Users
+	People
-	- {server_root}/api/users -- Get all the Users in the Application
+	- {server_root}/api/people -- Get all the Users in the Application
-	- {server_root}/api/users/:id -- Get a User by his/her id
+	- {server_root}/api/people/:id -- Get a User by his/her id
-	- {server_root}/api/users/search/:search_string -- Get a User by searching by username
+	- {server_root}/api/people/search/:search_string -- Get a User by searching by username
-	- {server_root}/api/users/:id/events -- Get all the events the user is following/going to
+	- {server_root}/api/people/:id/events -- Get all the events the user is following/going to
-	- {server_root}/api/users/:id/events/following -- All the events being followed for user
+	- {server_root}/api/people/:id/events/following -- All the events being followed for user
-	- {server_root}/api/users/:id/events/goingto -- All the events user is going to
+	- {server_root}/api/people/:id/events/goingto -- All the events user is going to